A Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water

 There is no evidence to suggest that oil from skin or hair that accumulates on towels causes or worsens acne.

-While some clinical trials on both animals and human skin have shown that certain vegetable oils, like coconut oil, can be pore-clogging, studies have only shown that human skin oil can aggravate acne when it is over-produced inside the skin.
+While some clinical trials on both animal and human skin have shown that certain vegetable oils, like coconut oil, can be pore-clogging, studies have only shown that human skin oil can aggravate acne when it is over-produced inside the skin.
 Furthermore, even if skin oil on the surface of the skin did contribute to acne formation, the amount that you would likely get on your skin from drying with a towel is minuscule, and unlikely to cause a problem.

 One exception: Oil acne

-If you work with so-called “cutting” oils, such as the grease used in automobile repair or the grease that factories use to lubricate machines, your towels may pick up these oils, and if these specific types of oils end up on acne-prone areas of your body, they may cause a specific type of acne referred to as oil acne
+If you work with so-called “cutting” oils, such as the grease used in automobile repair or the grease that factories use to lubricate machines, your towels may pick up these oils, and if these specific types of oils end up on acne-prone areas of your body, they may cause a specific type of acne referred to as oil acne.

 Oil acne occurs due to prolonged exposure to cutting oils, which can clog pores and trigger acne.2 Cutting oils are vastly different from olive oil or other cooking oils used in the kitchen, and are also totally different from the oil that our body produces.
 Most people never encounter cutting oils, so unless you work in an automobile repair shop or work closely with grease in a factory setting, you are likely safe from oil acne.
 On the other hand, if you do get cutting oils on your towel, you will want to wash that towel immediately.3